nonk123/sanity/README.md

 # sanity

 The only sane static site generator in existence.
+Refer to the [examples directory](examples) for a quickstart.

 Here's what it does for you: